 - enrollment in a short recreational course of study, not for credit toward a degree and is less than 18 hours per week.
 For example, a two-day cooking class while on vacation

 B-1/B-2 visitors are generally admitted for six months or less, but may not exceed one year.
 The period of stay is determined by the U.S port of entry official at the airport.

-Visitors may receive a temporary unpaid academic appointment but are not allowed to receive a salary.
+Visitors are not allowed to receive a salary.